Trial Master File (eTMF)

 Assign applicable users:

 Once users are assigned, they will receive an email notification and see the task in their task list.
+The exception to this is if the reviewer was assigned on a placeholder file.
+In that case they will get notified later when the file is uploaded.

 Tapping on the task will open the window to Accept or Reject the file.
 Once all assigned reviewers have accepted the file, its status will be updated to Approved.
 Uploading a new file will remove that status.
 Optionally, the file can be locked to prevent accidentally uploading a new version.
 File locking requires the user’s role to have permission.